gmc-code/PC-microbit-micropython/docs/lessons2/accelerometer_syntax.rst

 .. py:function:: get_x()

-    Get the acceleration measurement in the ``x`` axis, as a positive or negative integer, depending on the direction.
+    Return the acceleration measurement in the ``x`` axis, as a positive or negative integer, depending on the direction.
 The measurement is given in milli-g within the range of +/- 2000mg, registered on a scale of values from 0 to 1024.

 .. py:function:: get_y()

-    Get the acceleration measurement in the ``y`` axis, as a positive or negative integer, depending on the direction.
+    Return the acceleration measurement in the ``y`` axis, as a positive or negative integer, depending on the direction.
 The measurement is given in milli-g within the range of +/- 2000mg, registered on a scale of values from 0 to 1024.

 .. py:function:: get_z()

-    Get the acceleration measurement in the ``z`` axis, as a positive or negative integer, depending on the direction.
+    Return the acceleration measurement in the ``z`` axis, as a positive or negative integer, depending on the direction.
 The measurement is given in milli-g within the range of +/- 2000mg, registered on a scale of values from 0 to 1024.

 .. py:function:: get_values()

-    Get the acceleration measurements in all axes at once, as a three-element tuple of integers ordered as X, Y, Z, each within the range of +/-2000mg, registered on a scale of values from 0 to 1024.
+    Return the acceleration measurements in all axes at once, as a three-element tuple of integers ordered as X, Y, Z, each within the range of +/-2000mg, registered on a scale of values from 0 to 1024.

+.. py:function:: get_strength()

+    Return the combined acceleration strength of all the axes, in milli-g, as a positive integer using pythagorean addition.